Protofy-xyz/Protofy/README.md

 You can also install the native library inside of `packages/app` if you want to get autoimport for that package inside of the `app` folder.
 However, you need to be careful and install the _exact_ same version in both packages.
 If the versions mismatch at all, you'll potentially get terrible bugs.
 This is a classic monorepo issue.
 I use `lerna-update-wizard` to help with this (you don't need to use Lerna to use that lib).

 You may potentially want to have the native module transpiled for the next app.
 If you get error messages with `Cannot use import statement outside a module`, you may need to use `transpilePackages` in your `next.config.js` and add the module to the array there.

+## Roadmap
+Comming soon...

+## Credits and references
+Many thanks [@natew] for creating the original starter and to [@FernandoTheRojo](https://twitter.com/fernandotherojo) for the Solito starter monorepo which the original [@natew] starter was forked from.
+Check out Fernando Rojo his [talk about using expo + next together at Next.js Conf 2021](https://www.youtube.com/watch?v=0lnbdRweJtA).